mivaneo/BuildingAI/README.md

-# Signaling messages analyzer for testing voice services in the telecom world
+# Signaling messages analyzer for testing voice services

 The final project for the Building AI course